Flower7C3/wp-html-compression/readme.txt

 Probably, however WordPress does a pretty good job of correcting invalid markup.
 But honestly, it's your job to make sure that your code doesn't suck.

+= Will this plugin interfere with my hash-based JavaScript navigation? =

+If the links in your HTML are *not* hard-coded as hashes without the use of a script, an issue could occur with URL shortening.
+If so, setting `$shorten_urls` (on line `26`) to `false` will fix that.

 = How do I mark areas that should not be compressed? =

 While &lt;pre&gt;, &lt;textarea&gt; and &lt;script&gt; tags are automatically left uncompressed, you can designate any code to be exempted from compression.
 Simply drop your content between a pair of `<!--wp-html-compression no compression-->` comment tags.
 A picture is worth a thousand words; so, check the **[screenshots](http://wordpress.org/extend/plugins/wp-html-compression/screenshots/)**.

 = How do I compress the contents of &lt;script&gt; tags? =

 Until a settings page is created, you'll have to edit the file from the "Plugins" menu in the WordPress admin.
-Look for the `$compress_js` variable and set it to `true`.
+Set `$compress_js` on line `26` to `true`.

 = Are you or have you thought of using HTML Tidy? =